bobgeis/cljs-space-rocks/README.md

 Keyboard:
 * Arrow keys or WASD to move the player ship.
 * Space or Shift to fire the disintigrator.
-* Z activated the Omega 13.
-Once fully charged, the player can go back in time 13 seconds "Enough time to undo a single mistake."
-Note that if it's fully charged when the player ship is destroyed, it remains available after game over.
+* Z activates the Omega 13.
+Once fully charged, the player can go back in time 13 seconds; "Enough time to undo a single mistake."
+Note that if it's fully charged and the player ship is destroyed, it remains available.
 * P pauses and unpauses the game.
 * Enter starts the game or restarts the game.
 * Escape, while paused, goes back to the start screen.